Epiclifexx/study/Frameworks and Libraries/Spring Data/2. Embedded Database with Spring Boot/Embedded Database with Spring Boot.md

 And then, we should import these resources by re-loading Maven so we can have the changes applied.

 Now, we're almost done to the point we can actually use this database.
-But there's some values we should put in the **application.context**.
+But there's some values we should put in the **application.properties**.
-## Changing some values in the Application Context
+## Changing some values in the Application Properties
-Now, we go to the **application.context** file inside resources and define this values:
+Now, we go to the **application.properties** file inside resources and define this values:

 ```
 # Properties changes to embed a Database into our application: